Please follow & like us :)

 • Allow the potatoes to cook for a minute or two before adding the pasta so that they are done at about the same time.

-• Add the green beans near the end of the cooking time for the pasta so they don’t over cook and become too soft.
+• Add the green beans near the end of the pasta’s cooking time so they don’t overcook and become too soft.

-• If you are using haricots verts or thin green beans, add them to the pasta water just before the end of the cooking time as they will cook faster then regular green beans.
+• If you are using haricot verts or thin green beans, add them to the pasta water just before the end of the cooking time as they will cook faster than regular green beans.

 A white bowl of linguine like pasta in a pesto sauce.